Haubby/John-The-Ripper/index.md

 * Let's see how this tool helps you get over the line.

 Step 1.
-Download and install John the Ripper from this link.
-It will be in the ZIP format.
-Extract it to your desired location and install it so that you can use it in CMD.
+Download and install John the Ripper from this _[link](https://web.archive.org/web/20190315141023/https:/www.openwall.com/john/)_ It will be in the ZIP format.
+Extract it to your desired location and install it so that you can use it in cmd

 Step 2.
-Change the folder name to 'John' you have downloaded & Place it on the Desktop.
+Change the folder name to 'John' you have downloaded & Place it on the Desktop

 Step 3.
 Create a new folder 'Crack' inside run folder of John which you just placed on Desktop

 Step 4.
-Copy and paste the encrypted ZIP file you want to access into the Crack folder.
+Copy and paste the encrypted ZIP file you want to access into the Crack folder

 Step 5.
 Search for cmd and open the Command Prompt